 Well, it’s hard to prove with numbers if the Eurail Pass for Scandinavian countries is cheaper or more expensive than traveling with single train tickets.
 I have checked the price of each single train ticket and the value can vary a lot.
-To get the best price for flights or trains in Scandinavia you will need to book everything with months in advance, but then you won’t be able to change and travel spontaneously.
-Or to change the tickets it might be pricey.
+To get the best price for flights or trains in Scandinavia you will need to book everything months in advance, but then you won’t be able to change and travel spontaneously.
+Or to change the tickets might be pricey.

 Here is a comparison of the prices for the same Scandinavia train itinerary:

 (Research was done at the official websites, www.nsb.no, www.sj.se, www.dsb.dk and www.vr.fi on April 2017)

 > Train from Oslo, Norway to Copenhagen, Denmark

 > Train from Copenhagen, Denmark to Stockholm, Sweden

 2nd class: 30 to 95 USD

 > Train from Stockholm to Luleå, Sweden